BrobstonCreations/yet-another-smart-vent/docs/VENT_ASSEMBLY.md

 ## Vent Assembly
 ### Notes
 - All *Yet Another Smart Vent*'s assemble in a very similar manner.
+- Be sure to drill out the holes in the vent shell that the louvers rotate on.
+Use a 9/32 drill bit.
 - Before attaching the servo arm/wiper to the servo, it is important that you compile/upload the [`turn-to-60`](/turn_to_60/turn_to_60.ino) code.
 Right after the code turns the servo to 60 degrees, attach the arm/wiper so that it is straight up, pointing towards the Batan B2122 logo.
 The Batan B2122 has 120 degrees of travel, the louvers turn around 90; this process ensures proper function of the vent.

 Tools: